mopidy/mopidy-pandora/README.rst

 Dependencies
 ============

-- A free ad supported Pandora account or a Pandora One subscription (provides ad-free playback and higher quality 192 Kbps audio stream).
+- A free, ad supported, Pandora account or a paid Pandora One subscription (provides ad-free playback and higher quality 192 Kbps audio stream).

 - ``pydora`` >= 1.6.
 The Python Pandora API Client.
 The package is available as ``pydora`` on PyPI.